 Where to eat in Kaohsiung

-We ate a lot of good food in Kaohsiung, these dishes were my favorites:
+We ate a lot of good food in Kaohsiung, below you can find my favorites…

 Dry beef noodle

 Where to eat this: 802, Taiwan, Kaohsiung City, Lingya District.

 Where to eat this: No. 79, Sanduo 4th Road, Lingya District, Kaohsiung City, Taiwan 802 (in the shop with the blue sign, not the red one).

 Vietnamese Pho, Bánh mì and Bánh xèo

 Where to eat this: 阿莲河粉, No. 105號, Ziqiang 3rd Road, Lingya District, Kaohsiung City, Taiwan 802.